canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 To ensure the remodelling process completes successfully when a device's model name changes, a specific configuration is required in the [Serial Vault](https://canonical-serial-vault.readthedocs-hosted.com/serial-vault/register-a-new-device-model-name/), under the `Sub-Store Models` tab, to specify the allowed migration path from the old to new model name.

+For details on how changes to the base, kernel, gadget and snapd snaps are managed, see [Remodel essential snaps](remodel-essential-snaps).

 ### Gadget snap

 In the new model definition, the gadget snap can be kept identical to the previous model, or modified with any combination of the following items: